Crime in West Virginia

-This article refers to crime in the U.S. state of West Virginia.
+In 2014 there were 43,236 crimes reported in the U.S. state of West Virginia, including 74 murders.

 State statistics

 In 2008 there were 51,376 crimes reported in West Virginia, including 67 murders.
-In 2014 there were 43,236 crimes reported, including 74 murders.
 West Virginia's ten worst cities statistically to live in are Fairmont, South Charleston, Martinsburg, Morgantown, Clarksburg, Parkersburg, Beckley, Wheeling, Charleston and Huntington with an annual crime rate of 394.

 Capital punishment laws

 Capital punishment is not applied in this state.